-Licensed publishing model is a model where Nexon Group enters into a licensing agreement with a non-Nexon Group developer of PC online games or mobile games to acquire exclusive publishing rights to a game within a specified region.
-Nexon Group will set up the network environment, conduct marketing and user support and service the licensed game.
+Licensed publishing model is a model where Nexon Group enters into a licensing agreement with a non-Nexon Group developer of PC online or mobile games to acquire exclusive publishing rights to a game within a specified region.
+Nexon Group will set up the network environment for such service, conduct marketing and user support, as well as service the licensed game.